Plague! The Musical: Critical reception

 Plague! was generally well received with the British Theatre Guide calling it "an astoundingly good production" and What's On Stage calling it "one of the most ridiculous, outrageous, over the top and watchable pieces of musical theatre in a long time".
 The Herald called it "infectiously silly late night fun" while The Stage commented "this is what you come to the fringe for".
 Other positive reviews were found in View From The Stalls, The Groggy Squirrel and BBC Beds, Herts and Bucks.

 There also were some notable poor reviews with Broadway Baby branding Plague! "a mild rash" and Fest Magazine commenting that Plague! was an "anarchic subversion of the musical tradition" imitated from the Rocky Horror Show.
 Hairline commented that although Plague is a "good idea with nice enjoyable sections" that "more thought and work is needed to produce a musical that can play to a Fringe audience for such a long period and keep them engaged and enthralled".

 Plague!
 The Musical was awarded 2008 sell-out show status.
 It was also named a Mervyn Stutter 'Pick Of The Fringe'.

-U.S. Debut
+US debut

 Plague!
-The Musical opened for the first time to U.S. audiences on 18 October 2013 for a four show run.
-Performed by the Marble Valley Players, Vermont's oldest, continuously operating community theater group, it debuted at the West Rutland Town Hall Theater in West Rutland, VT.
-During the second show, the cast and crew of the U.S. version of Plague! were treated to a special surprise visit by the writers, David Massingham and Matthew Townend.
+The Musical opened for the first time to US audiences on 18 October 2013 for a four show run.
+Performed by the Marble Valley Players, Vermont's oldest, continuously operating community theater group, it debuted at the West Rutland Town Hall Theater in West Rutland, Vermont.
+During the second show, the cast and crew were treated to a surprise visit by the writers, David Massingham and Matthew Townend.

-Under the direction of Martin Bones, two of the shows reached sell-out status.
+Under the direction of Martin Bones, two of the shows sold-out.
 The musical direction was led by Gary Schmidt, and Erika Schmidt directed the choreography.

-On November 9 and 10, 2018, the show was performed at Ithaca College by “Theatrists Theatrics”— a student-run theater group.
+On 9 and 10 November 2018, the show was performed at Ithaca College by “Theatrists Theatrics”— a student-run theatre group.
 It was the first college production done of the show.